-- From intake 12024 doctoral students can enrol part-time. - Students who require longer than the normal timeframes must apply for an extension (see page 72). - Students who exceed the programme timeframe may not have their qualification conferred.
+- Doctoral students are now able to enrol part-time. - Students who require longer than the normal timeframes must apply for an extension (see page 72). - Students who exceed the programme timeframe may not have their qualification conferred.
 It is strongly recommended to complete within the normal timeframe.
 Extensions to the normal timeframe may be considered in exceptional circumstances and on application to the Faculty Postgraduate Committee (University Postgraduate Research Board for Master of Philosophy and Doctoral Programmes).